top of page

 “Every Nook and Cranny”: A local art exhibit featuring Mae’s paintings Gyám, Dirty Picnic, I Got That Dog in Me, and Drowsy at The Junction Creative Studio, Saskatchewan (December 2024)

-“EMERGENT: (multi)media screening & showcase” (made possible by its funders Saskatchewan Arts Board, Saskatchewan Filmpool Cooperative, and Canada Council for the Arts) debuting Mae’s poetry film BRUTE at Neutral Ground, Saskatchewan (August 2024)
+“EMERGENT: (multi)media screening & showcase” (made possible by its funders Saskatchewan Arts Board, Saskatchewan Filmpool Cooperative, and Canada Council for the Arts) debuted Mae’s poetry film BRUTE at Neutral Ground, Saskatchewan (August 2024)

 “Cell-Film Fest”: A Cathedral Village Arts Festival screening featuring Mae’s poetry film What My Chest Says About Me (second place winner) at Artesian, Saskatchewan (May 2024)

-“The Anti-Valentine’s Day Market” showcasing Mae’s short film Snail Mail at The Penny Studio, Saskatchewan (February 2023)
+“The Anti-Valentine’s Day Market” showcased Mae’s short film Snail Mail at The Penny Studio, Saskatchewan (February 2023)

 Clock Out: A short film debut with Bongani Musa at Globe Theatre, Saskatchewan (March 2021)